djsincla/TA_VeloCloud/README.md

 VCO URL – The https URL of the VeloCloud Orchestrator

-Username – The VeloCloud Orchestrator username
+Username – The VeloCloud Orchestrator username for a VCO enterprise user.

-Password – Matching password for the VeloCloud Orchestrator username.
+Password – Matching password for the VeloCloud Orchestrator enterprise user.

 Optional values are: